Autonomous-Resilient-Cyber-Defence/PrimAITE/docs/source/how_to_guides/extensible_agents.rst

 Agent configurations specified within YAML files used for earlier versions of PrimAITE will need updating to be compatible with PrimAITE v4.0.0+.

+Agents now follow a more standardised settings definition, so should be more consistent across YAML.

 # TODO: Show changes to YAML config needed here